T5impact/CMS-Implementation/README.md

-# CMS-Implementation
+# CMS-Octree-Implementation
-A CMS mesh generator implementation in parallel on the GPU
+A CMS mesh generator implementation in parallel on the GPU with integration to an Octree allowing varying levels-of-detail (LODs)

 (Still in development)